SharePoint/sp-dev-docs/docs/solution-guidance/development-experience-tenant-apponly-permissions-in-sharepoint-online.md

 ### Step 1: Create a new service principal

 Navigate to a site collection in your tenant and generate a new client ID and Secret. (for example, https://contoso.sharepoint.com/_layouts/15/appregnew.aspx).
 In this page click **Generate** for both the **Client ID**, **Client Secret** Fields and supply the remaining fields.
-While you're developing the add-in, ensure you use localhost.com including the port as the App Domain.
+While you're developing the add-in, ensure you use localhost including the port as the App Domain.
 You should have something similar as below.

 ![Create a new service principal in on the AppRegNew page](media/development-experience-tenant-apponly-permissions-in-spo-02.png)